Unthrottled/spring-webflux/workshop-outline.md

 event stream and the details of each Pod Member can be projected using unique event stream for each pod member created.

-However, only the frontend has built, all data persistence and projections have not been built yet.
+However, only the frontend has been built, all data persistence and projections have not been built yet.

 Thankfully, they built all of it out it to a REST Contract!